wcaleb/muttells/README.md

 This script is very rudimentary, but what I'm hoping is to write something capable of pretty printing emails, sort of like [muttprint](http://muttprint.sourceforge.net).

+If you want to use it as is, compile `muttdoc.hs` using `ghc --make`, and then set your Mutt `print_command` to something like this:

+	set print_command="muttdoc | pandoc --template=email.tex -V fullpage --latex-engine=xelatex --listings -o ~/Desktop/email.pdf

+The LaTeX template used in that command is [in my pandoc-templates repo](https://github.com/wcaleb/pandoc-templates/blob/master/email.tex).